tomjoht/documentation-theme-jekyll/pages/conditional_logic.md

 ---
-layout: page
 title: Conditional logic
 permalink: /conditional_logic/
-tags: conditional_logic
 ---
-{% include_relative reuse/variables.html %}
-If you're a technical writer creating different outputs for different audiences, you can do all of this using a combination of Jekyll's Liquid markup and values in your configuration file.
+If you want to create different outputs for different audiences, you can do all of this using a combination of Jekyll's Liquid markup and values in your configuration file.

 {{alertinfo}} Definitely check out [Liquid's documentation](http://docs.shopify.com/themes/liquid-documentation/basics) for more details about how to use operators and other liquid markup.
 The notes here are a small, somewhat superficial sample from the site.{{end}}